SETI/rms-pdstemplate/README.md

 You can use the `$NOTE` and `$END_NOTE` headers to embed any arbitrary comment block into the template.
 Any text between these headers does not appear in the label.

 One additional header is supported: `$ONCE(expression)`.
-This header evaluates the expression but does not alter the handling of subsequent lines of the template.
+This header evaluates `expression` but does not alter the handling of subsequent lines of the template.
 You can use this capability to define variables internally without affecting the content of the label produced.
 For example: